 This is our very favorite lake.
 And not just because we are building a waterfront house on this lake.
 Lake Buchanan has some of the best fishing in the state.
-It is stocked yearly with stripers and hybrid stripers.
+If you have corralled enough Fishing Advice from the locals there, you’d know that it is stocked yearly with stripers and hybrid stripers.
 It also has healthy populations of largemouth bass, white bass and catfish.
 There are several public boat ramps and parks.
 The parks run by the LCRA are Cedar Point Recreation Area, Black Rock Park, and Canyon of the Eagles.
 There are also several fishing guides in the area who will take you fishing for either half day or whole day fishing trips.

 One of my favorite areas to visit is the waterfalls.
 It is on the north end of the lake, about 20 miles north of the dam.

 During the hottest part of the summer, when the rain stops, there isn’t any water coming over the falls.
 This lake is one of the lakes in the chain that is not a constant level lake.
 When it gets dry, the lake goes down.
 This helps to control flooding along the Colorado River.
 This means that sometimes boat docks get left high and dry.
 But it’s a small price to pay to eliminate the flooding problems along the river.